We’ve all heard it before, but how does regular exercise really impact our mental health and quality of life?

-Well, we thought to bring in an expert to help us get better understanding.
-Today we’re lucky enough to interview the amazing Sherzan Daver and have her graciously share her professional knowledge on all things mental health and exercise.
-Let’s get stuck in!
+We thought to bring in an outside expert to help us understand our situation better.
+We’re lucky enough to be able to interview the amazing Sherzana Daver and have her generously share her professional knowledge on everything related to mental health and exercise.
+Let’s go for it!

 Hey Sherzan!
 Thanks so much for taking the time to share your knowledge with us on all things EXERCISE and MENTAL HEALTH.
 Before we begin, could you please give us a bit of an intro to yourself and your experience in the field?

 My name is Sherzan and I am a psychiatric Social Worker.
 (BA Psychology, M Social Work) (Member of AASW)

 I work at an Intensive Mental Health Care Unit in the public sector.
 I am responsible for supporting the needs of our acutely unwell patients by conducting biopsychosocial assessments, attending mental health review tribunals, managing their finances and/or accommodation needs, and developing a comprehensive discharge plan for when the patients eventually transition from our hospital back into their correctional or community-based settings.